nebulab/prependers/README.md

 ## Usage

 To define a prepender manually, simply include the `Prependers::Prepender.new` module.
-For instance, if you have installed an `animals` gem and you want to extend the `Animals::Dog` class, you can define a module like the following:
+For instance, if you have installed an `animals` gem and you want to extend the `Animals::Dog` class(using inline namespacing to avoid [class conflicts](https://techblog.thescore.com/2014/05/28/how-you-nest-modules-matters-in-ruby/), you can define a module like the following:

 ```ruby